In Contempt

 In Contempt is a television show on BET created by Terri Kopp and starring Erica Ash.
 BET ordered 10 episodes straight-to-series.
 The series explores injustice in the American legal system.
 The series premiered on April 10, 2018.
 In September 2019, the series was canceled by BET after one season.

 Plot

-The procedurals is in the fast-paced world of a legal aid office in New York City and follows Gwen Sullivan (Erica Ash), an opinionated attorney whose passion for her job and clients make her arguably the most talented public defender in her district.
+Gwen Sullivan (Erica Ash) is an outspoken public defender working in a legal aid office in New York City.
+She manages her platonic, familial, and complicated past romantic relationship while navigating her fast-paced career.